Heat fluctuations in a harmonic chain of active particles: Computing the characteristic function

 In this section, we derive the largest eigenvalue $\mu(\lambda)$ and the prefactor $g(\lambda)$ appearing in the characteristic function $Z(\lambda,\tau)$ [see Eq.~\eqref{f-z-l}] for heat $Q_{\rm L}$ flowing through the left end of the $N$-particle system in the steady state.

 We first introduce the finite-time Fourier transform and its inverse~\cite{ht-1},

-where $\omega_n\equiv 2\pi n/\tau$ for integer $n$.
+where $\omega_n{=} 2\pi n/\tau$ for integer $n$.

-We replace $\eta_{\rm L}(t)$ and $v_1(t)$ in the right-hand side (RHS) of Eq.~\eqref{heat-eqn} with their finite-time inverse Fourier transform representations~\eqref{FT-2}, and then integrate over time, obtaining the Fourier decomposition for the left-heat flow:
+We replace $\eta_{\rm L}(t)$ and $v_1(t)$ in the right-hand side (RHS) of Eq.~\eqref{heat-eqn} with their finite-time inverse Fourier transform representations~\eqref{FT-2}, and then integrate over time, obtaining the Fourier decomposition for the left heat flow: